 We will continue to monitor the situation and provide updates via this website and our Facebook page.

 In the meantime, we will continue to publish gardening articles each week in local newspapers.
 You can visit our Newspaper Articles page (under the RESOURCES tab) to find past articles on a wide variety of gardening related topics pertinent to Henderson County.
+We will constantly share up-to-date gardening info with you on our Facebook page.
 We will also continue to publish our free e-newsletter loaded with lots of gardening info.
-If you are not signed up to receive it, please contact us and we’ll be happy to get you on our email list.
+If you are not signed up to receive it, please contact us and we will be happy to get you on our email list.

 If you have any questions, please don’t hesitate to contact us.
 We’re here to help!

 As president of Henderson County Master Gardeners Association, I’ve been amazed to see how many people are turning to their gardens and nature to find solace.
 Green spaces, it seems, are healing spaces.
 My fellow Master Gardeners and I are thankful that despite the challenges of social distancing, which caused the cancellation of beloved events like the Spring Plant Sale and the monthly Library Series, we can still help you and your garden grow and thrive.
 If you have a gardening problem or question, please do not hesitate to contact us at the Henderson County Extension Office: (903) 675-6130, email us at email@example.com.
 Our Master Gardeners will respond to inquiries from the safety of our homes.